 AMRS workstations are collocated with Weather Forecast Offices that have certified IMETs.
-These AMRS workstations are maintained by the IMETS and are typically shipped with the IMET being mobilized.
-The nearest certified IMET and associated AMRS to the state of Virginia is located in Blacksburg, VA (RNK).
+These AMRS workstations are maintained by the IMETs and are typically shipped with the IMET being mobilized.
+Certified IMET and associated AMRS to the state of Virginia are located in Blacksburg, VA (RNK) and Wakefield, VA (AKQ).

 The AMRS is also composed of two pelican cases, one large shipping box and one medium size.
 The large case contains a laptop computer, extra monitor, belt weather kit, smartphone with wireless internet connectivity for obtaining weather data, a printer and office supplies.
 The volume is about 7 cubic feet, and its weight is about 90 pounds.
-The medium case consists of an upper air balloon sounding system, radio sondes with balloons, a nozzle and regulator for a helium tank, and miscellaneous expendables.
+The medium case consists of an upper air balloon sounding system, radiosondes with balloons, a nozzle and regulator for a helium tank, and miscellaneous expendables.
 Its volume is about 3 cubic feet and it weighs 55 pounds.